Leinster Senior Cup (rugby union): Leinster Senior League Cup

-In recent times the competition declined in importance due to the introduction of the All-Ireland League in the 1990-91 season and the formation of a professional provincial team, Leinster, to compete in the Heineken Cup.
+In recent times the competition declined in importance due to the introduction of the All-Ireland League in the 1990–91 season and the formation of a professional provincial team, Leinster, to compete in the Heineken Cup.
 Following the demise of the Leinster Senior League some time around 2006, the two competitions were combined as the Leinster Senior League Cup.
 From 2011-12 until 2015-16 senior teams from the lower divisions of the All-Ireland League have participated in the Leinster Senior League Shield instead of the League Cup.
 Thus competition inaugurated in 1882 continues to be contested by the strongest clubs in the province of Leinster.
 While the name of the competition has changed, the original Challenge Cup trophy is still presented.

 The Leinster Senior League Cup competition has evolved over the past decade.
 In 2006-07 the top 8 teams of 20 in the league progressed to quarter-finals.
 From season 2007-08 through 2010-11 there were five Pools of four teams; within each Pool the teams played each other once.
 The winner of each Pool plus the best three runners-up from the five pools on points (and points scored for and against difference) qualified for the quarter-finals.
 In seasons 2011-12 and 2012-13 there were two Sections A and B, with the winners and runners-up in each section qualifying for the semi-finals.
 The winner of Section A played the Runner-up of Section B in the semi-final and vice versa.
 In season 2013-14 the winners of the two Sections qualified directly for the final.
 In seasons 2014-15 and 2015-16 there were three Sections A, B and C; within each Section the clubs played each other once.
 The winner of each Section and the best runner-up on points (and points scored for and against difference) progressed to the semi-finals.

 Leinster Senior Cup

-From 2016-17, the Senior League was revived, and the Senior Cup reverted to a knock-out format.
+From 2016 to 2017, the Senior League was revived, and the Senior Cup reverted to a knock-out format.

 The winners of the Leinster Senior League Cup compete with the other three provincial cup winners for the All-Ireland Cup.